 The second problem with shaking your photo after it is ejected from the camera is that you can damage the film.
 Fujifilm and Polaroid both assure their customers that shaking their instant images will create an uneven spread of the chemicals and will cause problems with the image such as having overexposed spots, blurring colors, creating bubbles, and creating creases.
 In addition, if your finger slips touches the image area before it has fully developed, it will create spots on the image.

 Keep in mind that Instax film and Polaroids are made more for instant satisfaction rather than long-term preservation.
-However, if you store your instax images them correctlyOpens in a new tab. you can keep them from fadingOpens in a new tab. and enjoy them for decades.
+However, if you store your instax images them correctly you can keep them from fading and enjoy them for decades.

 How to Prevent Damage to Your Developing Instax Photo